altmp/altv-types/docs/articles/player/player-script-id.md

 import * as alt from 'alt-server';

 alt.on('playerConnect', player => {
-    // This emits to all player
+    // Send 'joined' event with a player instance to all players alt.emitAllClients('joined', player);
-    alt.emitClient(null, 'joined', player);
 });
 ```